Resources for Parents

 - Support your student's responsible involvement in campus activities, but encourage balance between achievement in the classroom and activities.

-- Encourage your student to visit the Career Services Office.
-Guiding students through the exploration process using assessment tools, career-specific resources, services, and programs, our career counselors can help your student define his or her skills, interests and abilities on the path to a fulfilling, satisfying career.
+- Encourage your student to meet with their Career Advisor regularly.
+Guiding students through the exploration process using assessment tools, career-specific resources, services, and programs, our Career Advisors can help your student define his or her skills, interests and abilities on the path to a fulfilling, satisfying career.

 The college years, a time of exploration, investigation and learning for both students and parents, contribute to the educational outcomes of the overall college experience.
-Let us know if we can help, and Best of Luck!
+Let us know if we can help!

 10 More Ways to Help Your Student with Career Development:

-- Encourage your student to visit Career Services early and often to take full advantage of the valuable resources and services available.
-Giving students a critical edge in the real world, Career Services is a value-added benefit to the Lycoming College liberal arts education.
+- Encourage your student to meet with his/her Career Advisor early and often to take full advantage of the valuable resources and services available.
+Giving students a critical edge in the real world, Career Advising is a value-added benefit to the Lycoming College liberal arts education.

 - Advise your student to consider summer employment related to his or her career goals.